University of Lynchburg will dedicate a new Steinway Concert Grand D piano in a special concert on Friday, October 27, at 8 p.m.

 After the dedication, the Steinway Concert Grand D will be the piano for all concerts in Sydnor Performance Hall, Ramsey said.
 In addition to public concerts by the College and professional musicians, it may also be used by other groups wishing to use the space for recitals.

-“We’re proud that we can bring this piano to Lynchburg College and provide a higher quality and wider variety of music experiences for our students and the Lynchburg community,” said Mike Bonnette, senior vice president of advancement at Lynchburg College.
+“We’re proud that we can bring this piano to University of Lynchburg and provide a higher quality and wider variety of music experiences for our students and the Lynchburg community,” said Mike Bonnette, senior vice president of advancement at University of Lynchburg.
 “We’re grateful for the alumni and friends of the College whose generous support made this possible.”